bSI-InfraRoom/IFC-infra-unit-test/SpatialStructure-5/readme.md

         	- `UsageType=VERTICAL`

-The application should be able to display a project hierarchy as shown in Figure 2.
+The application should be able to display a project hierarchy as shown in Figure 2 wh.

 ![Project Tree][figure 2]